Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group29_Final/Group29_Final.md

 	Answer:
 >!
 Null hypothesis: The presence of a gene does not change the probability of developing cancer.
 >!
 Alternative hypothesis: The presence of a gene does change the probability of developing cancer.

-TODO: Decide which way is better to give the answers… below the questions or in a separate section..

-## Answers:

-1.

-2.

-3.
->!
-Null hypothesis: The defendant is innocent.
->!
-Alternative hypothesis: The defendant is guilty.

-4.

-5.

 Now that we have our hypotheses, we need to create a test design to gather data.